How do you get everything done in a day? A reader asked me that question, and this post is the answer!

 6. Multi-tasking is a must.
 There is rarely time to dawdle.
 (Although I purposely don’t plan as much on the weekends so I can have the luxury of moving at a slower pace.)
 If I’m folding, loading the dishwasher or chopping for a recipe, I’ll also make a phone call to catch up with a friend, quiz the kids for a test, or listen to another one read to me.
 More on multi-tasking below…

 8. Take Sundays off.
 I'm not always perfect at this, but God is smart and when He asks us to chill one day a week it's because we need that so we don't lose our minds.
-I love to cook, so often I'll spend more time in the kitchen on Sundays while watching a Hallmark movie (yes they're so cheesy, but I love cheese!), or I'll take a nap on our deck swing, go for a walk, or do something fun with the kids.
+I love to cook, so often I'll spend more time in the kitchen on Sundays while watching a Hallmark movie (yes they're so cheesy, but I love cheese!), or I'll take a nap on our deck swing, go for a walk, do something fun with the kids, or listen to podcasts as mentioned above.
 It's not easy when the to-do list is looming, but I'm always grateful when I take the day off, and somehow the world doesn't crash just because I didn't get one more thing done… I love this quote:

 It is surely not easy to keep up on things, but somehow it works and I only pull my hair out occasionally.